Cycling in San Jose, California

-San Jose, California has various cycling routes on roads and trails used by both commuters and recreational riders.
+The American city of San Jose, California has various cycling routes on roads and trails used by both commuters and recreational riders.
 The city has plans to expand the current 285 miles of bike lanes to 400 miles, and the current 60 miles of trails to 100 miles.
 San Jose was ranked as a bronze-level bicycle-friendly community by the League of American Bicyclists.

 City planning

 Bicycle planning in San Jose is handled by the city's Department of Transportation.

 San Jose Bike Plan 2020

 The San Jose City Council passed the "San Jose Bike Plan 2020" in November 2009.
 It was a set of goals intended to be implemented by 2020 if possible, or otherwise make progress in those directions.
 The goals were as follows: